hbctraining/Peak_analysis_workshop/lessons/01_Introduction_to_peak_files.md

 #### Documentation

 We will also need to add a header to the top of our R Script.
-This should let future you, as well as, collaborators know key pieces of information about the script:
+This should let future you, as well as collaborators, know key pieces of information about the script:

 - **What** is the name of the script
 - **Who** wrote the script